vidister/gimp-web/content/about/meta/using-pelican/index.md

 There's really no difference, the posts are all *Articles* as far as Pelican is concerned.
 The nice difference from the past is that each post now gets it's own permalinked page.

-Any content *not* explicitly inside of a `PAGE_PATHS` location will be parsed as an *Article* by Pelican.
+<del>Any content *not* explicitly inside of a `PAGE_PATHS` location will be parsed as an *Article* by Pelican.</del>
-For keeping things tidy, I've created a sub-directory called *News* to keep those posts organized.
+For keeping things tidy, I've created a sub-directory called *news* to keep those posts organized.

+The `pelicanconf.py` file has a setting for explicitly setting the location of *Articles*:

+    ARTICLES_PATHS = ['news']

+This will tell Pelican to look for articles only under the listed path(s).

 ---
 ## Pelican Notes